 - Finger paints

-- Create a dedicated art space
+- Set up a dedicated art space

-- Benefits: Fine motor skills, creativity, self-expression
+- Builds fine motor skills, creativity, self-expression

 Ball Pass: